alandmoore/wcgbrowser/README.rst

--u, --user	        Set the default username to be sent when a site requests authentication -w, --password	        Set the default password to be sent when a site requests authentication -e, --allow_external    Allow the browser to open content in external programs via MIME type
+-u, --user	        Set the default username to be sent when a site requests authentication -w, --password	        Set the default password to be sent when a site requests authentication -e, --allow_external    Allow the browser to open content in external programs via MIME type -g, --allow_plugins     Allow the use of plugins like Flash, Java, etc.
 ====================    =====================================================================================================================================